 - Weeds that sprout in the mulch and penetrate the cloth are difficult to weed out and may tear the cloth when they are pulled.

-- The cloth prevents the incorporation of fertilizer and soil amendments.
-These also need to be in contact with the soil in order to perform their functions.
+- The cloth prevents the incorporation of organic granular fertilizer and soil amendments.
+These fertilizers need to be in contact with the soil in order for soil microbes to break to them down and convert them into a form the plants can take up.

 - Interferes with planting and trans-planting (the cloth needs to be cut).